phyloacc/PhyloAcc/README.md

 We also need a parameter file, which contains the pathes for input files and output directory, information of species and parameters for MCMC.
 Please read [README2.md](https://github.com/xyz111131/PhyloAcc/blob/master/README2.md) for more detail.

-After running the algorithm, our method will output the posterior of latent state (Z) for each branch for each element under each model in the files "*prefix*_rate_postZ_[0-2].txt" and the marginal loglikelihoods for each element are in the file "*prefix*_elem_lik.txt".
-The format of output files are explained in [README_OUTPUT.md]
+After running the algorithm, our method will output the posterior of latent state (Z) for each branch (indicating neutral, conserved or accelerated) for each element under each model in the files "*prefix*\_rate_postZ\_[0-2].txt" and the marginal loglikelihoods for each element are in the file "*prefix*_elem_lik.txt".
+The format of output files are explained in [README_OUTPUT.md](https://github.com/xyz111131/PhyloAcc/blob/master/README_OUTPUT.md).

 ## Prerequisites
 * [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/):a numerical library for C and C++.